Azure/aztk/docs/13-configuration.md

 `spark-defaults.conf`:
 - spark.master

-Also note that Thunderbolt pre-loads wasb jars, so loading them elsewhere is not necessary.
+Also note that this toolkit pre-loads wasb jars, so loading them elsewhere is not necessary.